 Gary Gagliardi is a writer and educator on competitive strategy.
 His Golden Key Strategy and dozens of other books have helped hundreds of thousands of people make better competitive decisions in their everyday lives.
 His work is based on his award-winning English translation of Sun Tzu's The Art of War.
 Prior to becoming a multiple award-winning author, he was a successful high-tech entrepreneur, as the founder and CEO of an Inc. 500.

 Among Gary accomplishments are:

-- Authoring over two dozen books on technology, business, marketing, and self-help, with ten of his books winning award recognition in eleven different non-fiction categories,
+- Authoring over three dozen books on technology, business, marketing, and self-help, with ten of his books winning award recognition in eleven different non-fiction categories,

-- Appearing as a strategy expert on hundreds of radio and TV shows all across the country,
+- Appearing as a strategy expert commenting on topics ranging from politics to terrorism on hundreds of radio and TV shows all across the country,

-- Building an Inc. 500 accounting software company with offices across the U.S. and in Europe,
+- Building an Inc. 500 software company with offices across the U.S. and in Europe,

 - Having his books have been translated into a dozen different languages and published around the world,

-- Speaking all over the world and training the employees of some of the world's largest organizations in competitive strategy, including the organizations listed on the far right hand column.
+- Speaking and training the employees of some of the world's largest organizations in the the Americas, Asia, and Europe, including the organizations listed in the far right-hand column.

 - Working as the editor-in-chief of the Unix Journal, later known as the Open Systems Journal promoting open systems software solutions.

 - Winning a lifetime certification in computer data-processing from ICCP,

 - An alumnus of the Harvard Graduate School of Business.